ludovicschwartz/Crystal_Clear_old/README.md

 - Update the stft of the audio file with the new spectrogram
 - Create the reconstructed audio file with inverse stft

+To use this repo :

+-Create an environment with the environment.yml file -To listen to existing samples, you can use the listening part of the sample.ipynb notebook -To apply the model on new_data, use the upscale.ipynb notebook.
+It takes around 2 seconds for 3 seconds of music on my CPU (intel i7) or 1 sec for 30 sec of musics on my GPU (nvidia 1070).

+I'll add instructions to train the model.